Quenty/NevermoreEngine/docs/intro.md

 ## Custom version of rojo.
 Why?

-We have a custom version of rojo to support syncing in symlinks for development, mesh parts, and optional node_modules for dependencies.
+We have a custom version of rojo to support syncing in symlinks for development, mesh parts.
+As for today, you should not need this version of rojo unless you are trying to sync in symlinked versions of this repo.

 ## Sample project